-- On May 27, 2019, Mirza dispensed an additional 100 tablets to The amount of Oxycontin 80mg dispensed to the patient now exceeded the prescriber interval by 130 tablets.
-There were no notes or explanation of why this partial fill was allowed. - 147.
-Within the first 30 days, patient \\\\\. had already received 290 tablets exceeding the prescriber's directions by 110 tablets, and by the time the last part fill was due the patient had been issued 490 tablets, exceeding the prescriber's directions by 130 tablets.
-No documentation existed on either the prescription hard copies or the patient computer profile to explain the release of the early part fills. - By failing to hold the patient to proper fill dates the actual realized MEQ for patient is 1278mg MEQ/day, which exceeded the prescriber's directions by 558 mg MEQ/day. - 149.
-The conduct described in paragraphs 135-148 above constitutes a breach of the authorities referred to in Count 9 above.
+80mg dispensed to the patient now exceeded the prescriber interval by 30 tablets.
+There were no notes or explanation of why this part filled was allowed.
+146. On May 27, 2019, Mirza dispensed an additional 100 tablets to The amount of Oxycontin 80mg dispensed to the patient now exceeded the prescriber interval by 130 tablets.
+There were no notes or explanation of why this partial fill was allowed.
+147. Within the first 30 days, patient had already received 290 tablets exceeding the prescriber's directions by 110 tablets, and by the time the last part fill was due the patient had been issued 490 tablets, exceeding the prescriber's directions by 130 tablets.
+No documentation existed on either the prescription hard copies or the patient computer profile to explain the release of the early part fills.
+148. By failing to hold the patient to proper fill dates the actual realized MEQ for patient 1278mg MEQ/day, which exceeded the prescriber's directions by 558 mg MEQ/day.
+149. The conduct described in paragraphs 135-148 above constitutes a breach of the authorities referred to in Count 9 above.
+Count 10 150.
+Patient began receiving opioid prescriptions at the Pharmacy in or around July 2018.
+At that time, state 's dose was equivalent to 45mg MEQ/day, below the dosage recommended by the Guideline.
+151. On April 16, 2019, patient was also prescribed 84 OxyNeo® 80mg, to be taken as one tablet three times per day, to be dispensed 42 tablets every 14 days.
+On or about April 16, 2019, the Pharmacy dispensed the original prescription to patient for a total of 42 tablets.
+152. 152.
+On or about April 22, 2019, the Pharmacy dispensed 42 tablets to The prescription was refilled eight days early.
+There was no documentation, explanation or evidence of prescriber consultation, as well as no documentation present on either the prescription hard copies or the patient computer history to explain why the early fills were allowed to occur, why the quantity was altered, and whose decision it was to do so.
+153. As recently as May 9, 2019, the had received dosages equivalent to 478mg MEQ/day, an increase of +433mg MEQ/day over the initial dosages.
+154. There was no documentation to show that Mirza had been collaborating with prescribers to work towards a taper of patient high dose of opioids.
+155. On May 9, 2019, patient was prescribed 84 OxyNeo® 80mg, to be taken as one tablet every eight hours, to be dispensed 21 tablets every seven days.

-- Patient began receiving opioid prescriptions at the Pharmacy in or around July 2018.
-At that time, 's dose was equivalent to 45mg MEQ/day, below the dosage recommended by the Guideline. - 151.
-On April 16, 2019, patient \\\\\. was also prescribed 84 OxyNeo® 80mg, to be taken as one tablet three times per day, to be dispensed 42 tablets every 14 days.
-On or about April 16, 2019, the Pharmacy dispensed the original prescription to patient \\\\\. for a total of 42 tablets. - On or about April 22, 2019, the Pharmacy dispensed 42 tablets to \\\\\.
-The prescription was refilled eight days early.
-There was no documentation, explanation or evidence of prescriber consultation, as well as no documentation present on either the prescription hard copies or the patient computer history to explain why the early fills were allowed to occur, why the quantity was altered, and whose decision it was to do so. - 153.
-As recently as May 9, 2019, \\\\. had received dosages equivalent to 478mg MEQ/day, an increase of +433mg MEQ/day over the initial dosages. - 154.
-There was no documentation to show that Mirza had been collaborating with prescribers to work towards a taper of patient high dose of opioids. - 155.
-On May 9, 2019, patient \\\\\. was prescribed 84 OxyNeo® 80mg, to be taken as one tablet every eight hours, to be dispensed 21 tablets every seven days. - 156.
-On or about May 9, 2019, Mirza dispensed the original prescription to patient for a total of 21 tablets. - 157.
-On or about May 15, 2019, the Pharmacy dispensed 42 tablets to \\\\\.
+157. On or about May 15, 2019, the Pharmacy dispensed 42 tablets to .
 The quantity of the prescription was doubled.
 The prescription was refilled one day early and the quantity of the prescription was doubled without any explanation or evidence of consultation with the prescriber.